 Operation D.B.
 Cooper: NW Escape Experience

-It’s all fun and games at Vancouver’s NW Escape Experience with year-round award-winning escape rooms including Operation D.B.
+It’s all fun and games at Vancouver’s NW Escape Experience, which has year-round award-winning escape rooms, including Operation D.B.
 Cooper.
 Uncover clues while working with your team and the FBI to track down the infamous D.B.
-Cooper to a remote cabin in the woods.
+Cooper in a remote cabin in the woods.
 It’s believed he has been hiding there since he parachuted from a hijacked airplane with nearly $200,000 in ransom money.
 It’s an escape room like no other, filled with twists and turns while trying to find the high-flying airborne criminal.

 D.B.
 Cooper Significant Local Locations